BonfaceKilz/BonfaceKilz/content/post/2017-06-17-sicp-in-emacs.md

 +++
 categories = ["sicp", "Emacs"] date = "2017-06-17T22:28:57+03:00"
-description = "Reading SICP in emacs" tags = ["sicp", "Emacs"] title = "How to read SICP in Emacs"
+description = "A short guide on how to read SICP in Emacs using INFO-MODE" tags = ["sicp", "Emacs"] title = "Reading SICP in Emacs"

 +++